MikeyBronowski/mikeybronowski.github.io/_posts/2021-02-01-t-sql-tuesday-135-the-outstanding-tools-of-the-trade-that-make-your-job-awesome.md

 As a SQL Server DBA, I use PowerShell a lot to make things easier.
 The examples of only a few PowerShell modules: [dbatools](https://www.bronowski.it/blog/2020/06/dbatools-io-command-line-sql-server-management-studio-table-of-contents/), [dbachecks](https://www.youtube.com/watch?v=KyQh6mg6C-k), [Pester](https://www.youtube.com/watch?v=0h6mradGhYI), [ImportExcel](https://www.bronowski.it/blog/2020/12/how-to-excel-with-powershell-importexcel/).
 Before those tools, I was using PowerShell but had to write my own version of each script.
 It was time-consuming and prone to bugs, so switching to the tools created by the community was a life-changer.

-When doing my research for blog posts I come across other people’ blogs/websites.
+When doing my research for blog posts I come across other people' blogs/websites.
 I try to mention them and [this list](https://github.com/amtwo/Data-Blogger-Resource-Kit/blob/production/BlogMentions.html) is particularly handy.
-This way I can “tag” Andy Mallon ([blog](https://am2.co/)\|[twitter](https://twitter.com/AMtwo)) without spending too much time trying to track Andy’s Twitter handle.
+This way I can "tag" Andy Mallon ([blog](https://am2.co/)\|[twitter](https://twitter.com/AMtwo)) without spending too much time trying to track Andy's Twitter handle.

 For writing blog posts, but as well for creating documentation I take lots of screenshots.
 I like to see what was done exactly, so want to share that with my readers.
 Windows 10 (my main OS) has a tool to take screenshots out of the box ([Snip & Sketch](https://community.windows.com/en-us/videos/use-snip-sketch-to-take-a-screenshot-in-windows-10/T1p2kgd-Rsc?form=WINBLOG&OCID=SSLEARN)), however, I use the tool called [Greenshot](https://getgreenshot.org/).

-If you are new or want to expand your reading sources have a look at [Brent Ozar’s list on GitHub](https://github.com/BrentOzar/sqlblogs).
-PS: “Brent Ozar” is generally a good “thing” to have in your toolbelt.
+If you are new or want to expand your reading sources have a look at [Brent Ozar's list on GitHub](https://github.com/BrentOzar/sqlblogs).
+PS: "Brent Ozar" is generally a good "thing" to have in your toolbelt.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Achievement unlocked: I have become a required skill on LinkedIn <a href="https://t.co/e16Lf2Y3l0">pic.twitter.com/e16Lf2Y3l0</a></p>&mdash; Brent Ozar (@BrentO) <a href="https://twitter.com/BrentO/status/1352250857853775875?ref_src=twsrc%5Etfw">January 21, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>